AI-Pree/AI-algorithms/README.md

 # AI-algorithms
-AI-algorithm for machine learning in notebooks
+Implementations of AI-algorithm for machine learning in notebooks